 Emphasise results over responsibilities

-Rather than listing what you were responsible for doing, talk about achievements in your past roles, and if possible the results accomplished.
+Prioritise any legal work experience, and more importantly, any solid results you can highlight.
+Instead of listing what you were responsible for doing, showcase achievements from past roles, and if possible the results accomplished.

 Need an example?
-Perhaps you could discuss the outcome of your department’s growth?
-E.g. “Since joining the firm in 2013, the department has grown, now handling more than £30 million each calendar year.”
+Discuss the outcome of your department’s growth.
+E.g. “Since joining the firm in 2013, the department has grown substantially, now handling more than £30 million each calendar year.”
 Providing figures gives the employer a good idea of how much of an impact you’ve made where you currently or have previously worked.

 Example: “I manage a team of 15 paralegals in dealing with sales, purchases, remortgages and plot sales.
 Trained new members joining the department”.
 These are clear examples of management experience.